Low-Energy Nuclear Recoil Calibration of XENONnT with a $^{88}$YBe Photoneutron Source: Introduction

-XENONnT is one of the leading DM detectors searching for weakly interacting massive particles (WIMPs).
-It uses a dual-phase TPC filled with liquid xenon, of which 5.9 tonnes constitute its active target~\cite{XENON:2024wpa}.
 Particle interactions inside the TPC generally produce both scintillation light and ionization electrons in the detector.
 While the scintillation light generates a prompt signal (S1), the ionization electrons drift upwards and are extracted into a gas phase at the top of the TPC, via applied electric fields.
-Drift time is the duration required for electrons to be drifted to the liquid-gas interface, with the maximum drift time being 2.2 ms for XENONnT.
+Drift time is the duration required for electrons to drift to the liquid-gas interface, with the maximum drift time being 2.2 ms for XENONnT.
 The extracted electrons produce a secondary scintillation signal (S2) due to their interaction with xenon atoms in the gas phase.
 Both the S1 and S2 signals are detected in two arrays of photomultiplier tubes (PMTs) placed on the top and bottom of the detector.
 The drift time between the S1 and S2 signals is used to determine the depth of the interaction which is defined as Z-coordinate, and the scintillation light pattern of the S2 signal as recorded with the top PMT array is used to reconstruct the X and Y coordinates of the interaction.
-Position and drift time are then used to correct for detector effects and obtain the corrected cS1 and cS2 signal strengths~\cite{XENON:2024qgt}.
+Position and drift time are then used to correct for detector effects and obtain the \textit{corrected} cS1 and cS2 signal strengths~\cite{XENON:2024qgt}.
 Furthermore, the ratio between the areas of the S1/S2 signals is crucial for discriminating between NR events and electronic recoil (ER) events.
-Particles such as neutrons and WIMPs cause NR events by interacting with xenon nuclei, while particles like gamma-rays and electrons cause ER events by interacting with electrons in xenon atoms~\cite{XENON:2024xgd}.
+Particles such as neutrons and WIMPs cause NR events by interacting with xenon nuclei, while particles like gamma-rays and beta particles cause ER events by interacting with electrons in xenon atoms~\cite{XENON:2024xgd}.

-This paper describes the calibration of XENONnT using a $^{88}$YBe neutron source~\cite{Collar:2013xva}, achieving a low-energy calibration down to approximately 0.5\, keV$_{\rm NR}$.
+This paper describes the calibration of XENONnT using a $^{88}$YBe neutron source~\cite{Collar:2013xva}, achieving a low-energy calibration down to ($0.30 \pm 0.02$)~keV$_{\rm NR}$.
+In the following, we will report the kinetic energy of the neutron in keV and the energy of the nuclear recoil in keV$_{\rm NR}$.
 To understand the background arising from $^{88}$Y gamma emissions in the source, additional data was taken with the neutron-emitting beryllium replaced by polyvinyl chloride (PVC) plastic of comparable density and shape.

 In the following sections, we will first introduce the design and preparation of the $^{88}$YBe calibration in Sec.~\ref{sec:ybe_source}.
 Following that, we will discuss calibration operations and explain how to evaluate various backgrounds when selecting data in Sec.~\ref{sec:event_selction}, and finally proceed with fitting and extraction the light and charge yields in Sec.~\ref{sec:fitting}.